 Archive

-The archive is the location where compressed snapshots of a specific ip's version exist.
+The archive is a location in the catalog where compressed snapshots of a specific ip's version exist.
 The compressed ip files are unable to be referenced as dependencies, but they are able to be installed to the cache for usage.
 The ip's in the archvie are considered downloaded.

 Blueprint

-A blueprint is a single file that lists all the necessary source files and auxiliary files for the build process of a particular target.
+A blueprint is a single file that lists all the required source files and auxiliary files for the build process of a particular target.
 The source files are listed in topologically-sorted order.
-The blueprint is generated by Orbit during the planning stage of the build process, and is typically immediately used as input to the execution stage of the build process.
+The blueprint is generated by Orbit during the planning stage of the build process, and the blueprint is typically used as input to the execution stage of the build process.

-A blueprint can store the information collected from the planning stage in different file formats, called schemes.
-The default scheme is tab-separated values (TSV).
+A blueprint can store the information collected from the planning stage in different file formats, called plans.
+The default plan is tab-separated values (TSV).

 Cache

-The cache is the location where immutable references to a specific ip's version exist.
+The cache is a location in the catalog where where immutable references to a specific ip's version exist.
 An ip's dependencies are referenced from the cache.
 The ip that are found at the cache level are considered installed.

 Catalog

 The catalog is the user's entire space of currently known ip to Orbit.
-It consists of 3 main layers: cache, downloads, channels.
+It consists of 3 main levels: cache, archive, and channels.
+The cache stores the most details of an ip, while the channels store the least details of an ip.

 Channels

 The channels are a set of decentralized registries that store the manifests for versions of ip.
-No source code is stored in a channel, however, Orbit is able to use the manifest as means to download that ip to the archive for local filesystem access.
+In other words, a channel is simply a directory that stores the "Orbit.toml" files for published ips.
+No source code is stored in a channel, however, Orbit is able to use the manifest as a means to download that ip to the archive for local filesystem access.
 The ip that are found at the channels level are considered available.
-Users are encouraged to create and share their own channels.
+Users must configure their own channels as their are no default channels.

 Fileset

-A fileset is a glob-style pattern for collecting files under a given name.
+A fileset is a collection of related files under a given name.
+A glob-style file pattern is used to discover the files of a given fileset.
 Filesets are used to group common files together into the blueprint during the planning stage of the build process.
-A target can define its own filesets.
+Orbit comes with built-in filesets for VHDL, Verilog, and SystemVerilog files.
+In addition, a target can configure its own custom filesets.

 Intellectual Property (IP)

 An ip is a project with a manifest file at its root directory.
-At a minimum, an ip has two attributes: a name and a version.
+At a minimum, an ip has two attributes: a name and a uuid.
+The name is a human-friendly identifier for the ip, while the uuid is a machine-friendly identifier for the ip used to help reduce ambiguity when potentially introducing ips of the same name into the catalog.

 Ip Specification (spec)

-The spec describes the format for identifying and referencing an ip.
+The ip specification, or spec, describes the format for identifying and referencing an ip.
 Each ip in the user's catalog must have a unique spec.
-The format of a ip's spec is: <name>[:<version>]
+The format of a ip's spec is: <name>[+<uuid>][:<version>]

 .